georgejmx/georgejmx/docs/setup.md

 - Setup a database
   - Create dev postgres continaer; `sudo docker run --name jmxgres -d -e POSTGRES_PASSWORD=pleasework -p 5432:5432 postgres`
   - Load in correct data to it; `cat prisma/backups/1.sql | sudo docker exec -iu postgres thepostgres psql`
-  - The current _.env_ file properly configures a local backend to the above container
+  - The current _.env_ file properly configures a local server to the above container
 - Build frontend
   - `cd frontend`.
 Run `npm install`, followed by `npm run build`.
 This uses _Vite_ to build a bundle that can be served by the backend